 Yule is a Sun festival, the sun being The Sun God, consort of the Goddess in paganism (arguably they are one and the same) He is represented as The Horned God, the Holly King, The Green man and many other names.
 His masculine energy combined with the energy of the Goddess is what brings about the fertility of the land on which all life depends.

 Having died in the reaping of summer and moving away from us at Samhain.
 His energy along with our own and the earth’s, has been waiting in the cauldron of transformation watched over by the Crone.
 At Yule he is reborn bringing the promise of new life and hope back to the earth.

 Journeying Through The Dark

 To me, Yule can be split into two aspects, the end of the journey through the dark times and rebirth.
 For a moment let’s focus on the journey through the dark.
-We have witnessed death and rested in the dark (the couldron) .
+We have witnessed death and rested in the dark (the cauldron) .
 Focusing on the transformative power of the dark and what was sacrificed.
 We have journeyed inwards to seek new knowledge and gifts (ooooh presents) .

 As well as our Pagan God who has journeyed through the dark of death and transformation; In norse mythology, the story of journey and sacrifice is told to us through the stories of Odin.

 It is said, Odin hung himself from the tree of life, Yggdrasil, sacrificing himself to himself.
-He hung there for 9 days and 9 nights with a spear through his side taking no sustinence or aid.
+He hung there for 9 days and 9 nights with a spear through his side taking no sustinance or aid.
 He remained there, peering into the well of Urd so that he may perceive the runes.
 This magical knowledge was gifted so that others may use them to understand and harness their power.
 Odin is depicted as an old man with one eye (another story of sacrifice for the gift of knowledge) a shaman and the all father… Sound familiar?
-An old man with a beard who sets out on a journey to recieve and give gifts.
+An old man with a beard who sets out on a journey to receive and give gifts.